nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC04 - View details of a person**
+**Use case: UC04 - View details of a employee**

 **MSS**

-1. User requests to list persons.
+1. User requests to list employees.
-2. Coydir shows a list of persons.
+2. Coydir shows a list of employees.
-3. User request to view details of a specific person in the list.
+3. User request to view details of a specific employee in the list.
-4. Coydir shows the details of the specific person.
+4. Coydir shows the details of the specific employee.

    Use case ends.